-In recent times there has been an influx in the amount of celebrities who have died from an accidental overdose death.
+In recent times there has been an influx in the number of celebrities who have died from an accidental overdose death.
 However, celebrity overdose for years has remained an issue.
 Drug and Alcohol use affects people of all different walks of life from the insanely rich to those in poverty.
-It is seen across all ethnic groups, and both genders.
+It is seen across all ethnic groups and both genders.
 To be a celebrity, or from one class over the other does not protect a person from becoming addicted to drugs.
 The difference is that celebrity deaths dominate the headlines, and almost instantly after their death an article is published, and the information is released to the public.

 Celebrities That Have Died from Accidental Overdoses

 Since 2000, we have lost numerous celebrities which included singers, songwriters, musicians, athletes, and actors.
-Such famous names include, Christopher Antley, Darrell Porter, John Entwistle, Douglas Colvin, Dee Romone, Elisa Bridges, Howie Espstein, Steven Bechler, Eddie Guerrero, George best, Ike Turner, Anna Nicole Smith, Chris Mainwaring, Scott Charles Bigelow, Christopher Bowman, Billy Mays, Michael Jackson, Umaga, Andy Irons, Amy Winehouse, Derek Boogaard, Michael Baze, Whitney Houston, Jeff Hanneman, Chris Kelly, Cory Monteith, Joan Rivers, Scott Weiland, Prince Nelson, Lil Peep and Tom Petty just to name a few.
+Such famous names include, Christopher Antley, Darrell Porter, John Entwistle, Douglas Colvin, Dee Romone, Elisa Bridges, Howie Epstein, Steven Bechler, Eddie Guerrero, George best, Ike Turner, Anna Nicole Smith, Chris Mainwaring, Scott Charles Bigelow, Christopher Bowman, Billy Mays, Michael Jackson, Umaga, Andy Irons, Amy Winehouse, Derek Boogaard, Michael Baze, Whitney Houston, Jeff Hanneman, Chris Kelly, Cory Monteith, Joan Rivers, Scott Weiland, Prince Nelson, Lil Peep and Tom Petty just to name a few.
 Of the deaths mentioned about 50% of them are related to Prescription drugs such as fentanyl, benzodiazepines, oxymorphone, and oxycodone.
-Also, among celebrity deaths is a persistent problem of poly drug use which leads to a heightened risk of death for many users.
+Also, among celebrity deaths is a persistent problem of polydrug use which leads to a heightened risk of death for many users.

 Why do Celebrities Use Drugs?